 Time to experience a city!
-After a week full of nature and landscapes it was time get back in the society.
+After a week full of nature and landscapes it was time get back in the society for some city photography.
 Lisbon is the perfect destination for a day trip.
 The city center is walk able and full of small bars and cafes.
 The yellow trams help you to climb up the hills (the city is build on seven of them!) and the shops offer you tons of souvenirs.
 It’s a wonderful city with an impressive history!

 People who love Street Photography shouldn’t skip Lisbon on their way from Faro to Porto.
 The small streets offer plenty different photo motives.
 Just open your eyes!

 The drive from Faro to Porto was exhausting.
 Being on the road is great and exhausting in the long run.
 Reason enough to spend the last days in the hometown of port wine.
 Porto is a great place to have good food for cheap prices (as long as you avoid the main tourist restaurants).
 Tip: visit a port wine cellar paired with a tasting.
 I tried Grahams and really enjoyed the different flavors!